kuljok/cpp_gamedev_course/README.md

 # cpp_gamedev_course
-my first steps in c++ and game dev... so, be careful, probably the most of this repository doesn't make any sense
+This repo is my first steps in c++ and game dev... so, be careful, probably the most of this repository doesn't make any sense